kevinzunigacuellar/portfolio/posts/en/make-a-markdown-blog-with-nextjs.md

 }

 ```
+So why did we created these two functions?
+These two functions together will allow us to generate a page for each of our markdown files.

+Let's begin with `getStaticPaths`

 [getStaticPaths](https://nextjs.org/docs/basic-features/data-fetching#getstaticpaths-static-generation) is used to pre-render specific paths.
-Inside paths we can specify the parameters for each pre-rendered page.

-Set fallback to false to pre-render paths only at build time.
-Here is an example:
+It returns an object that cointains two required properties: paths and fallback.

+1. Paths is an array of objects that contains all generated url paths for every post.
+Each object should have a params object that contains the name of the dynamic file, in this case slug, with its path name.

+2. Fallback is a boolean.
+If true Next.js will create a fallback page that the user will be redirected in case it doesn't find the requested path.
+If false it will return a 404.

+For a static blog, we will set fallback to **false**, so in case the user enters a path that was not generated at build time I will return a 404 page.
+Here is an example of how the return should look like:

 ```
 return {
   paths: [
-    { params: { slug: '1' } },
+    { params: { slug: 'path-1' } },
-    { params: { slug: '2' } }
+    { params: { slug: 'path-2' } }
   ],
   fallback: false
 }